Publishing: January 2020 Europe, February 2020 US

 - A ranking system to assess progress.

-Guannan Song is a FIDE Master with one International Master norm from Canada.
-He won the 2010 Canadian Youth Chess Championship and scored bronze at the 2015 North American Junior Chess Championships.
-He also played for Team Canada at the 2010 World Youth Chess Championship and the 2014 World Youth U16 Chess Olympiad.
-He represents Western University on board 1 of its Championship team and led his team to 2nd place at the 2019 Canadian University Chess Championship.
+Guannan Song is a FIDE Master (with one International Master norm) from Canada.
+He has won the Canadian Youth Chess Championships and has scored bronze at the North American Junior Chess Championships.
+He has also played for Team Canada on the international stage at the World Youth Chess Championships and the World Youth U16 Chess Olympiad.
+Guannan is a chess teacher with over seven years of experience and represents Western University on board one of its Championship team.

-Dachey Lin is a FIDE Master from the United States, having achieved the title in 2016.
+Dachey Lin is a FIDE Master from the United States, having attained the title in 2016.
 He is a seven-time All American Team member and participated in three World Youth Chess Championship events, tying for ninth place in 2009.
-Though he is not as active as some of the other chess players, he enjoys following and helping other chess players and watching them grow and succeed.
+Though he is not as active as the other authors, he enjoys following and helping other chess players and watching them develop and succeed.